Scholarly Editing: The Annual of the Association for Documentary Editing

-Co-Editors in Chief Noelle Baker and Kathryn Tomasek
+Co-editors in Chief Noelle Baker and Kathryn Tomasek

-The content published in the journal includes essays, micro editions, reviews of print and digital editions, and teaching materials.
-The journal’s eclectic, multidisciplinary approach makes it an invaluable resource for anyone interested in the theory, practice, and pedagogy of scholarly editing, including educators, researchers, scholars, historians, archivists, editors, information professionals, and digital humanists.
+The content published in the journal includes essays, micro-editions, reviews of print and digital editions and of digital projects and tools that enhance recovery work, teaching materials, and transcripts of interviews and conversations.
+The journal’s eclectic, multidisciplinary approach makes it an invaluable resource for anyone interested in the theory, practice, and pedagogy of recovery and editing, including educators, students, researchers, scholars, historians, archivists, editors, information professionals, digital humanists, local genealogists, and community members.

 All content published in Scholarly Editing is rigorously reviewed by at least two scholars with expertise relevant to the submission under review.
 Essays are subject to a standard double-blind review process.
-A different procedure is followed for micro editions.
+A different procedure is followed for micro-editions.
 The editors in chief select promising editions from submitted proposals.
 For selected editions, the journal's technical editor works with the edition's editor(s) to put the edition online at an unpublished URL.
 Thereafter, the edition undergoes a double-blind review.
 Reviewers evaluate the edition's content in addition to its editorial theory and methodology.
-Reviewers of essays and micro editions recommend that the journal accept the submission as-is, accept it only after revision, or reject it.
+Reviewers of essays and micro-editions recommend that the journal accept the submission as-is, accept it only after revision, or reject it.

 All reviews are shared with contributors after evaluation by the editors in chief to ensure their compliance with the journal's ethical standards for peer review.
 Submissions that are accepted as-is or after appropriate revision are edited by one or more members of the editorial board as well as the journal's copy editor before publication in Scholarly Editing.